Biden, Harris ‘barnstorm’ Pennsylvania, make a play for Ohio on day before election

 And in a message he has emphasized repeatedly on recent trips to Pennsylvania, Biden promised he would not ban fracking, as Trump has tried to mount a last-minute, pro-fracking push in the state.

 “No matter how many times Trump tries to lie, I will not ban fracking.
-I never said I would,” Biden said.
+I never said I would,” Biden said in Monaca.

+Biden’s words on fracking had been distorted by Trump, said Ed Begovic, a retired coal miner who drove an hour and a half to see Biden in Pittsburgh on Monday night.
+Biden has said he would support an end to additional permits for drilling on federal lands but does not support a national fracking ban.

+“I worked in coal all my life.
+Coal is not coming back,” said Begovic, 69, waiting for the rally to start in the cold crisp night.

 Biden on Monday morning also tacked on a last-minute trip to Cleveland in next-door Ohio, where polls have showed him slightly trailing Trump.
 Nevertheless, the Biden campaign believes the Buckeye State could be within reach.

 There, Biden spoke at a drive-in rally, an event that has come to symbolize his pandemic-era campaign, at Burke Lakefront Airport.
-He once again hit Trump for his pandemic response but also ratcheted up his tough talk against the president.

-“I’m serious, man.
-This guy’s a disgrace,” Biden said of Trump at one point, noting the president’s false claims that doctors have made more money off coronavirus patients.

-He also criticized Trump as “weak and chaotic with China on trade,” and as someone who not only had given up on trying to get the pandemic under control but also was newly threatening to fire Anthony S. Fauci, the country’s leading infectious-disease expert, as soon as the election was over.
+He criticized Trump as “weak and chaotic with China on trade,” and as someone who not only had given up on trying to get the pandemic under control but also was newly threatening to fire Anthony S. Fauci, the country’s leading infectious-disease expert, as soon as the election was over.

 “Elect me, and I’m going to hire Dr. Fauci!
 And I’m going to fire Donald Trump!”
 Biden said. “… I’m never going to wave the white flag of surrender.
 We’re going to beat this virus and get it under control, I promise you.
 Look, the first step to beating the virus is beating Donald Trump.”

-By contrast, Harris said she would be spending her day focusing on Biden, barely mentioning Trump by name at her first stop in Luzerne, Pa.
+By contrast, Harris said on Monday morning she would be spending her day focusing on Biden, barely mentioning Trump by name at her first stop in Luzerne, Pa.

 “On the eve of the election, I’m just going to talk about Joe,” Harris said.
 “I’m not even going to talk about the other guy.
 I don’t feel like talking about the other guy.”